 In today’s society, we do a lot of looking.
 However, it’s rarely at one thing for an extended period of time.
 Even while sitting at a computer or lying around looking at our phones, we’re constantly switching between windows and screens.
 But we’re not moving around and (generally) not doing as much deep thinking–partly because of the nature of what work on a phone or computer would require us to do, and partly because there’s so much going on that we’re just trying to take it all in.

 With so much attention to the visual but little actual interaction (i.e. how many photos do you see on Instagram vs. how many you actually stop, look at, and like), many people are now realizing that in some areas, kids are wildly understimulated.
 According to this Huffington Post article by Cris Rowan, the preeminence of technology that requires kids to stay physically sedentary while internalizing information at a fast pace reduces children’s imaginative faculties and decreases their ability to self-regulate and pay attention.
 While the article goes on to blame a number of behavioral disorders on technology (which it never backs up with scientific evidence), it does have a point: today’s kids are developing in a much more technologically-focused world than kids even ten or twenty years ago were.
+In addition to affecting kids’ waking lives, today’s overabundance of technology also affects their sleep habits and development, as this article from the team at Nestmaven details.

 This isn’t necessarily all bad, but it is certainly affecting the way kids today learn to look at things, as my art history professor might have said.
 Which is why getting kids to really look at–and then create–some art is probably a good idea.
 Or why getting them into art media programs specially designed to stimulate creativity (kind of like us at the Art Docent Program!) might be something teachers and parents should consider, as it combines the digital literacy today’s kids already have with their own creativity.
 In addition to balancing kids’ informational intake (whether on a computer or in a classroom environment) and social and physical engagement (whether that be running around or interacting with friends or family, etc.), kids should also have the opportunity to exercise their creative muscles.
 If the visual arts are what stimulates kids, then by all means give them the opportunity to experiment in this field.
 Aside from shamelessly plugging our program, we really do think kids ought to have the opportunity to express themselves creatively in the medium they choose.
 The discipline that comes from having to not only plan on how to create a piece, but in following through and not giving up until the final product is completed is a valuable skill for kids to gain–no matter what they choose to do in the future.
 Art programs and art-related media also encourage kids to stay focused on one thing for an extended period of time.